Skip to main content

 12th Class (Course Overlap)

-The HDS Bachelor of Arts is a major with a max 12 upper division classes
+The HDS Bachelor of Arts is a major with a max of 12 upper division classes

 So for the BA: only TWO upper division classes can overlap, max.